luckypoem/moesocks/README.md

 A SOCKS5 proxy using the client / server architecture.

-MoeSocks is greatly inspired by [shadowsocks] and can be used in place of it.
+MoeSocks is greatly inspired by [ss] and can be used in place of it.

 Installation
 ============